Back to Search Results | New Search |

-Eating Smart Being Active has a number of additional components that can help educators stay on track and help participants get the most out the lesson.
+Eating Smart, Being Active has a number of additional components.
 Most lessons have 3 display visuals.
-Visuals are available in two sizes depending on the size of the group.
-These mini-posters consist of colorful photographs and highlight key messages from each of the lessons.
-Lesson planning and preparation tear sheets for the educators feature a checklist where the educator can list and check off lesson materials, food and cooking equipment, and other materials needed as they pack for the class.
+These mini-posters highlight key messages from each of the lessons.
+Lesson planning and preparation tear sheets feature a checklist for the educator.

 Additional components for participants include a 7 x 8 ˝” booklet that features activity tips, money saving advice, and helpful hints from each of the lessons.
 The Physical Activity booklet includes low-impact exercises, and at least one photograph to go along with each activity described.
 Another participant enhancement is a cookbook that also features cooking advice and tips.
 Recipes are divided into chapters that correspond with each of the lessons.
 A nutrition facts panel is included for all recipes.
 The cookbook won the 2012 Award for Public Excellence (APEX) sponsored by the Editors of Writer's Web Watch, published by Communications Concepts, Inc. Finally, participants are also provided with a lesson enhancement as a tool to help the participant adopt one of the key behaviors taught in the lesson.
 These incentives include reusable grocery bags, tote bags, an apron, measuring cups, and more.